unisonweb/website/README.md

 * `netlify deploy --prod` will deploy the website to production

-After the deploy to Netlify has succeeded, update the algolia search index by going to https://unison-lang.org/algolia.json, saving the json file and uploading to the algolia index.
+After the deploy to Netlify has succeeded, update the algolia search index by going to https://unison-lang.org/algolia.json and saving the json file.

+Then go to the "docs" index in Algolia, clear it (removing all records), and upload the downloaded json file.